Balkaneros91/roll-the-dice/README.md

 ### Accessibility

-I have tried my best to be mindful of accessibility, and the steps I've taken for this are the following:
+The steps I have taken towards achieving accessibility, are the following:

 - Semantic HTML
-- The choices for the background colors and font-color is simple and doesn't disturb the content
+- The choices of the background colors and font-colors is simple and doesn't disturb the content
+- Adding the attribute "disabled" to block the usage of the button if it not their turn in the game

 ## Technologies Used